Project summary

 Project Background

 The snow leopard is an iconic species, yet highly threatened in Ladakh, in part because of its propensity to kill livestock in poorly constructed corrals at night.
-As the snow leopard is a top predator in the region and their prey consists of wild mountain sheep and goats, they are key to ensuring ecological balance in a very delicate environment.
-Without snow leopards, herbivore populations will increase, impacting vegetation as well as other wildlife in the area.
+As the snow leopard is a top predator in the high-altitude regions, and their prey consists of wild mountain sheep and goats, they are a key species in ensuring ecological balance in a very delicate environment.
+Without snow leopards, herbivore populations will increase,

-Known as a haven for high-elevation wildlife, Zanskar is an important habitat for the snow leopard.
-However, rampant infrastructure development, mass tourism, and exodus of youth from their villages to bigger cities have been detrimental to wildlife conservation as well as to traditional livelihoods.
+leopard.
+However, rampant infrastructure development, mass tourism, and exodus of youth from their villages to bigger cities have been detrimental to wildlife conservation as well as to traditional livelihood practices of the local communities.

 Zanskar has about 81 villages and settlements harbouring a population of about 15,000 people, who own more than 30,000 livestock heads.
-The income from their agro-pastoral ways of life is augmented by other options.
+The income from their agro-pastoral ways of life is augmented by other livelihood options.
 People, especially young girls, are opting to work in unsustainable tourism, and many young boys as daily wage labourers in road construction.

-Project overview
+Project Overview

-The initial intervention is designed to help alleviate the immediate threat to people's livelihood (from snow leopard’s attacks on livestock) through construction of snow leopard-proof corrals.
+immediate threat to people's livelihood (from snow leopard’s attacks on livestock)

-In past phases of this project, construction of these corrals has proven highly effective in reducing livestock depredation and human-snow leopard conflicts and has generated a positive atmosphere for further dialogue among the local communities.
+through construction of snow leopard-proof corrals.
+In past phases of this project, construction of these corrals has proven highly effective in mitigating livestock depredation and the human-snow leopard conflict.

 - starting dialogues with key government stakeholders on the importance of addressing human-snow leopard conflict